Programs & ServicesCultural & Family Connections

 - Social justice – emphasizes constitutional rights, the development of critical understanding of actions and decisions, and the promotion of social action

-- Helping all staff to become culturally responsive is an ongoing process that evolves as staff learns more about themselves, their work and their own cultures.
-It involves staff looking at their own cultural background and upbringing, analyzing how their own “cultural view” influences the way they see the world and then striving to understand how their cultural view influences the way we understand our students and families.
+- Helping all staff to become culturally responsive is an ongoing process that evolves as the staff learn more about themselves, their work, and their own cultures.
+It involves staff looking at their own cultural background and upbringing, analyzing how their own “cultural view” influences the way they see the world, and then striving to understand how their cultural view influences the way we understand our students and families.

-- It takes a safe and secure space to explore meaningful questions and to share answers.
+- It takes a safe and secure space to explore meaningful questions and share answers.

-- Students need opportunities to explore and to connect with others within their own culture.
-They also need opportunities to explore and to connect with students from various cultural backgrounds.
+- Students need opportunities to explore and connect with others within their own culture.
+They also need opportunities to explore and connect with students from various cultural backgrounds.